vmxt/vue-takehometest/README.md

 # Vue 3 + Vite

-This is a takehome test
+This is a takehome test. to run the application:

 `bun install`